tbalthazar/dotfiles/docs/neovim.md

 ## Functionalities
 Typical functionalities I want from my Neovim setup are:
 - **LSP support**: I want a language server that understands my code to propose me suggestions, methods signatures, auto-completion, ...
+- **Syntax highlighting**: I want a parser that understand the language and highlight the syntax accordingly
 - **Autocompletion**: I want the UI to automatically propose me suggestions and I want a few keyboard shortcuts to navigate/accept them
 - **Formatting**: I want my code to be automatically formatted when I save a file (e.g: gofmt/goimports for Go, ruff for Python, ...)
 - **Fuzzy-finder UI**: I want to be able to quickly search for a file to open it, grep for a string in my project, navigate through LSP symbols with a few keystrockes